Tom Clancy's Rainbow Six Siege: Setting

+Year 1-3

 Three years after the Rainbow Program's deactivation, there is a resurgence of terrorist activities, with the White Mask being the most prominent.
 The terrorists' goals are unknown, yet they are causing chaos across the world.
-To counter this rising threat, the program is reactivated by a new leader, Aurelia Arnot (who operated under the codename "Six") (Angela Bassett).
-Arnot assembles a group of special forces operatives from different countries to face and combat the White Masks.
+To counter this rising threat, the program is reactivated by a new leader, Aurelia Arnot (Angela Bassett).
+Arnot, operating under the codename "Six", assembles a group of special forces operatives from different countries to face and combat the White Masks.
 Recruits go through multiple exercises to prepare them for future encounters with the White Masks, training to perform hostage rescue and bomb disposal.
-Eventually, the White Masks launch a chemical attack on a university (called Bartlett University), and the recruits are sent to disarm the bombs and eliminate the enemy presence.
+Eventually, the White Masks launch a chemical attack on Bartlett University, and the recruits are sent to disarm the bombs and eliminate the enemy presence.
 The operation is a massive success, though there are casualties.
-Arnot affirms that the reactivation of Team Rainbow is the best and only choice in a time filled with risks and uncertainties.
-Team Rainbow is ready for their next mission – to hunt down the leader of their enemy – and they stand prepared to protect and defend their nation from terrorists.
+Arnot affirms that the reactivation of Team Rainbow is the best and only choice in a time filled with risks and uncertainties, and that Team Rainbow is ready for their next mission – to hunt down the leader of their enemy – and they stand prepared to protect and defend their nation from terrorists.
+Over the next few years, Team Rainbow continues to expand their operations, recruiting more operatives from numerous countries.

+Year 4-6

 In 2019, Arnot resigns from her position to become the Secretary of State and recommends her advisor, Doctor Harishva "Harry" Pandey (Andy McQueen), to take her place as "Six".
-Harry seeks to improve the synergies of Team Rainbow members; thus he developed The Program, a global training regimen to help Rainbow operators understand each other better, and to expand their operations.
-To that end, Harry also organized annual tournaments for Team Rainbow, which are broadcast and viewed globally as public training exercises.
-Some times later, Harry invites members of a private military company, Nighthaven, to join Team Rainbow, in order to observe their skills and prevent competitors from also hiring them.
-Nighthaven members regularly clash with existing Rainbow operators due to their difference in battle tactics; Nighthaven's is considered to be more brutal and reckless, with a notable disregard for their own members' safety.
-This eventually leads to a public dispute between Rainbow member Eliza "Ash" Cohen (Patricia Summersett) and Nighthaven's founder, Jaimini "Kali" Shah (Yasmine Aker), after Cohen was injured during the 2021 tournament finals due to Shah's action.
-By 2022, Shah successfully recruits several Rainbow operators to join Nighthaven, much to Harry's dismay.
-With a surge in global criminal activities, Harry begins reorganizing the remaining Rainbow operators into several smaller teams, and has them focus on new operations, while also looks into Nighthaven and their activities.
+Harry seeks to improve the synergies of Team Rainbow members; thus he develops The Program, a global training regimen to help Rainbow operators understand each other better, and to expand their operations.
+To that end, Harry also organizes annual tournaments for Team Rainbow, which are broadcast and viewed globally as public training exercises.
+Some time later, Harry invites members of a private military company, Nighthaven, to join Team Rainbow, in order to observe their skills and prevent competitors from also hiring them.
+Nighthaven operatives regularly clash with those of Team Rainbow, due to their difference in battle tactics; Nighthaven's is considered to be more brutal and reckless, with a notable disregard for their own members' safety.
+This eventually leads to a public dispute between Rainbow operative Eliza "Ash" Cohen (Patricia Summersett) and Nighthaven's founder, Jaimini "Kali" Shah (Yasmine Aker), after Ash was injured during the 2021 tournament finals due to Kali's action.